Lucie Chan

 Lucie Chan (born 1975) is a visual artist born in Guyana, who is now based in Canada.
-Her artwork employs various techniques including large scale drawings and installation to examine issues of identity and race.
+Her artwork employs various techniques including large-scale drawings-based installation and animation focusing on such themes as cultural confusion, the transient nature of human connections, and shape-shifting identity.

 Biography

 Chan was born in Georgetown, Guyana and later moved to Halifax, Nova Scotia in Canada.
-Chan believes that she doesn't feel attached to any one culture, as she lived in Guyana then Canada, and is part Chinese, Black, East Indian and Portuguese cultures.
-Chan received a Bachelor of Fine Arts from the Alberta College of Art and Design and a Masters of Fine Arts from the Nova Scotia College of Art and Design in 2001.
-She lives and works in Vancouver, British Columbia, where she is an associate professor of drawing at Emily Carr University of Art and Design.
+Chan believes that she doesn't feel attached to any one culture, as she lived in Guyana then Canada, and is part of Chinese, Black, East Indian and Portuguese cultures.
+Chan received a Bachelor of Fine Arts from the Alberta College of Art and Design and a Master of Fine Arts from the Nova Scotia College of Art and Design in 2001.
+She lives and works in Halifax, Novia Scotia, where she is Associate Professor of Drawing in the Division of Art at Nova Scotia College of Art and Design since 2023.
+Previously she held the position of Associate Professor at Emily Carr University of Art and Design.

 Awards

+Chan received the VIVA Award as one of the three distinguished individuals working in the field of visual arts in 2020.

 She was a nominee for the Sobey Art Award in 2010.